 How To Stretch Your Grocery Budget

 Planning a careful grocery shopping strategy can save you hundreds of dollars on your annual grocery tab.
-Meal planning apps like eMeals take the guesswork out of menu planning by prepping an entire week’s worth of meals for a monthly price of $5 to $10.
-And if you choose carefully, you can make easy, budget-friendly dinners that will last you all week.
+Apps like eMeals take the guesswork out of meal planning with weekly menus, complete with recipes and shopping lists, for a monthly price of $5 to $10.
+If you choose carefully, you can make easy, budget-friendly dinners that will last you all week.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - U.S. Bureau of Labor Statistics.
 2021.
 "Consumer Expenditures--2020 - Bureau of Labor Statistics."

 - BMC Public Health.
 2019.
 "Nutrition Quality of Food Purchases Varies by Household Income: The Shopper Study."

 - Mint - Intut.
 2020.
 "50/30/20 Budgeting Rule: How To Use It."

 - U.S. Bureau of Labor Statistics.
 2021.
 "Consumer expenditures in 2020."